ionoid/mkiot/README.md

 * Supports multi-stage builds to produce lightweight IoT apps.

-* Only the build envrionment is defined, the runnin or execution environment is not defined.
+* Only the build envrionment is defined, the execution environment is not defined nor enforced.

 ### Build Spec syntax